Christ Came to Save Sinners:

 The penalty for sin is eternal punishment in the Lake of Fire.
 At physical death, the spirit is separated from the body (James 2:26).
 Unsaved people’s spirits are sent to Hades at physical death to suffer torment (Luke 16:19–31) and await the Great White Throne Judgment (Revelation 20:11–15).

-Satan and evil angels will also be cast into the Lake of Fire, which was prepared for them (Matthew 25:41), to be tormented forever (Revelation 20:10; Matthew 8:28–29).
+Satan and evil angels will also be cast into the Lake of Fire, which was prepared for them (Matthew 25:41), to be tormented forever (Matthew 8:28–29; Revelation 20:10).

 Can my good works save me from the penalty for sin?

 Your good works cannot save you from eternal punishment.
-Paul said, “For by grace [you (plural) have been] saved through faith; and that not of yourselves: it is the gift of God: Not of works, [that no one] should boast” (Ephesians 2:8–9).
-Salvation is God’s gift.
-Paul also wrote to Titus, “Not by works of righteousness which we have done, but according to [God’s] mercy He saved us ...”
-(Titus 3:5).
-You can never earn salvation via your good works; instead, your salvation depends on God’s mercy and grace.
+Paul said, “For by grace are ye [you] saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8–9).
+In other words, salvation is God’s gift.
+Paul also wrote to Titus, “Not by works of righteousness which we have done, but according to His [God’s] mercy He saved us” (Titus 3:5a).
+You can never earn salvation through good works; on the contrary, your salvation depends on God’s mercy and grace.

 Can Christ save me from the penalty for sin?

-The Lord Jesus Christ can save you from the penalty for your sins.
-God has provided a way for you to have a right relationship with Him on the basis of Jesus Christ’s sacrificial death and resurrection and on the basis of your response to God’s salvation offer.
+The Lord Jesus Christ can save you from the penalty for sin.
+Through Jesus Christ’s sacrificial death and resurrection, God has provided the only way for you to have a right relationship with Him.

-Knowledge about the Lord Jesus Christ’s Person and the Gospel (Good News) is essential for your salvation.
+Knowledge about the Lord Jesus Christ’s Person and the Gospel (the Good News) is essential for your salvation.

-Paul continued by declaring that Christ “was buried” and “that He [was raised on] the third day according to the [S]criptures” (1 Corinthians 15:4; Scriptures fulfilled: Psalm 16:10OTP).
+After Jesus Christ died, death could not hold Him.
+Paul declared that Christ “was buried” and “that He rose again the third day according to the Scriptures” (1 Corinthians 15:4; Scriptures fulfilled: Psalm 16:10OTP).
 His burial verified His death.
-Three days after He was buried, God the Father raised Christ from the dead (the Resurrection; Acts 10:40; Galatians 1:1).
-The Lord Jesus was raised in the same physical body in which He died, yet it had changed into a glorified body (Luke 24:36–43; Philippians 3:20–21).
-Christ is no longer subject to death since His resurrection (Romans 6:9).
+Three days after He was buried, God the Father raised Jesus Christ from the dead (resurrection) (Acts 10:40; Galatians 1:1) in the same physical body in which He died, yet it had changed into a glorified body (Luke 24:36–43; Philippians 3:20–21).
+As a result of His resurrection, Jesus Christ lives forever (Romans 6:9).

-After His resurrection, Christ appeared to “witnesses chosen before by God” the Father (Acts 10:40–41).
-Paul told about several post-resurrection appearances by stating that Christ appeared to Peter, “the twelve,” more than 500 brethren at one time, James, all the apostles, and Paul (after Christ was taken up to Heaven) (1 Corinthians 15:5–8).
+After His resurrection, Jesus Christ appeared to “witnesses chosen before by God” the Father (Acts 10:40–41).
+Paul stated that Christ appeared to Peter, the Twelve (the original group of apostles), over 500 brethren at one time, James, all the apostles, and Paul himself later (1 Corinthians 15:5–8).
 Christ’s post-resurrection appearances verified His resurrection.

-The Gospel (Good News) consists of historical events concerning the Lord Jesus Christ’s sacrificial death, burial, resurrection, and post-resurrection appearances (1 Corinthians 15:1–8).
+The Gospel (the Good News) consists of historical events concerning the Lord Jesus Christ’s sacrificial death, burial, resurrection, and post-resurrection appearances (1 Corinthians 15:1–8).

-Forty days after His resurrection (Acts 1:3), Christ was taken up to Heaven (Psalm 68:18aOTP; Acts 1:9–12), where He is now seated at the right hand of God the Father (Psalm 110:1OTP; Ephesians 1:20).
+Forty days after His resurrection (Acts 1:3), Christ was taken up to Heaven (Psalm 68:18aOTP; Acts 1:9–12), where He is now seated at God the Father’s right hand (Psalm 110:1OTP; Ephesians 1:20).
 Currently, the Lord Jesus intercedes for believers (Hebrews 7:25) and performs other ministries.

 Is there any other way to be saved?